Timbar09/Timbar09/README.md

 ### :man_technologist: About Me :

   - 🌱 I’m currently learning React...
-  - 👯 I’m looking to collaborate on any software development project in any area of that require my expertise
+  - 👯 I’m looking to collaborate on frontend projects
   - 🤔 I’m looking for help with getting into the job market ...
   - 📫 How to reach me: tshipimontsho@gmail.com, +267 75733183